MarijaStojchevska/Injective-Flow-for-Anomaly-Detection/README.md

 In the rest of the work, we covered the training and evaluation of the model on such preprocessed images. </div></p>

 <div align="justify">
-The architecture of the injective flows allows for efficient likelihood computation of a new sample with respect to two different densities learned in the two different output spaces of the model.
+The architecture of the injective flows allows for efficient likelihood computation of a new sample with respect to two different densities learned in the two different output spaces of the model: the output space of the bijective map, and the output space of the injective map.
 Therefore, after training the model on nonanomalous examples, we evaluated the likelihoods—the probability that the instance is part of the learned distribution—for each test instance relative to the two learned densities.
 Our goal was to check if these two likelihoods are drastically different.
 Intuitively speaking, we were checking if something that